 For the umbrella-system longline, data selection followed the same reasoning outlined in the previous year's assessment.
 In order to avoid introducing bias to the CPUE estimates, only the catch reports belonging to Falkland Islands flagged vessels were used.
 Since the onset of the umbrellasystem the fishing was predominantly done by a single Falkland Islands vessel (CFL Gambler, replaced by CFL Hunter in 2017), assisted occasionally by one or two chartered Chilean vessels.
 None of the chartered vessels fished in Falkland Islands waters in more than two years since 2007, and their CPUE data were inconsistent.
 Moreover, at least one of these vessels had restrictions imposed on its fishing practice (e.g. limit on the number of fishing days in the 'best' fishing grounds), which were not in place for the Falkland Islands vessel.
 All of this led to a conclusion that the CPUE would be more representative as an index of abundance if only Falkland Islands vessels data were used.
-With a similar goal, data from the 'tagging trips' and from the longline sets at depths <600 m were removed from the analysis.
-Tagging trips were removed because part of the actual catch was not reported (corresponding to the tagged and released fish), leading to a biased, lower estimates of CPUE.
-Fishing in shallow waters was excluded because longlining is prohibited at depths <600 m, and the corresponding sets were experimental fishing aiming to collect the brood stock for the toothfish rearing facility.
+With a similar goal, data from dedicated 'tagging trips' and from longline sets at depths <600 m were removed from the analysis.
+Tagging trips were excluded because part of the actual catch was not reported (corresponding to the tagged and released fish), leading to a biased, lower estimates of CPUE.
+Fishing in shallow waters was excluded because commercial longlining is prohibited at depths <600 m, and the corresponding sets were experimental fishing aiming to collect brood stock for the toothfish rearing facility.

 For the selected catch reports, CPUE data were calculated for each fishing day as reported toothfish catch in kg per hook (Spanish-system) or kg per umbrella (umbrella-system).
-Finally, CPUE was standardised using a generalised linear mixed model (GLMM), providing a time series of CPUE values which were assumed relative abundance indices (Appendix 1).
+Finally, CPUE was standardised using a generalised linear mixed modelling approach (GLMM), providing a time series of CPUE values which were assumed relative abundance indices (Appendix 1).
 Observation error of the CPUE indices was accounted for in the assessment model by using the coefficient of variation (CV) estimates obtained directly from a GLMM.
-To account for any additional variance on top of observation error, which may arise from the differences between model simplifications and real-world variation, a process error CV = 0.2 was added (Francis et al. 2003).
-The CPUE indices were assumed to be log-normally distributed about the model-predicted vulnerable biomass, via a catchability parameter.
+To account for any additional variance on top of observation error, which may arise from the differences between model simplifications and real-world variation, a process error CV = 0.1 was added.
+It should be noted that this value is lower than used in the previous assessment (CV = 0.2); the new value up-weights the CPUE data and prioritises good model fit to the CPUE data, as advised by Francis (2011).
+The CPUE indices were assumed to be lognormally distributed about the model-predicted vulnerable biomass, via a catchability parameter.